 Potato Leafhopper.
 The potato leafhopper is quite distinct from grape leafhoppers discussed above.
 One big difference is that potato leafhopper originates each year from the southeastern US (it can not successfully overwinter in upstate NY or PA) while grape leafhoppers are year round residents to our area.
 The overwintered, winged adults ride north on warm fronts and usually arrive in our area sometime after bloom.
 When and where they arrive is not very predictable and some years are worse than others.
 Generally, though, we begin seeing signs of damage in early part of June.
 Potato leafhopper tends to arrive on Long Island before the Finger Lakes or Lake Erie regions.
 Vineyards adjacent to alfalfa sometimes get an infestation of potato leafhopper right after the alfalfa is mowed.
 The adult potato leafhopper is iridescent green and wedge-shaped while the nymph is usually green and moves sideways in a unique crab-like manner when disturbed.
-Instead of feeding on cell contents of leaves like grape leafhoppers, potato leafhopper adults and nymphs use their sucking mouthparts to tap into the phloem vessels (the tubes used by plants to transport products of photosynthesis) of a number of different species of plants including grapes.
+Instead of feeding on cell contents of leaves like grape leafhoppers, potato leafhopper adults and nymphs use their sucking mouthparts to tap into the phloem vessels species of plants including grapes.
 In the process of feeding, they introduce saliva into the plant that causes, to varying degrees, distorted leaf and shoot development (Fig. 9).
 Some cultivars of vinifera grapes seem particularly sensitive as does the French-American hybrid Cayuga White, but Labrusca cultivars also show symptoms.
 Feeding symptoms in grapes include leaves with yellow margins (more reddish for red Vinifera grapes) that cup downward.
 Often these symptoms are noticed before the leafhoppers themselves.